Mega Millions As of this writing, the Mega Millions lottery is ru... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In the context of lotteries, it quantifies the chances of selecting the correct numbers.
-Understanding how to calculate probability is essential for comparing different lottery formats, as it involves determining the total number of possible outcomes versus the number of favorable outcomes.
+In the context of lotteries, it quantifies the chance of winning based on the total number of possible outcomes.
+For example, if there are 70 numbers to choose from and you need to select 5, the probability of selecting the correct combination is calculated using combinatorial methods.

 Recommended video: